iamogbz/chrome-alt-tabs/README.md

 See the [contribution guide](https://github.com/iamogbz/chrome-alt-tabs/blob/master/CONTRIBUTING.md) for local development and testing!

+## Privacy

+This extension does not collect or store any user information.
+We are committed to maintaining your privacy while providing a seamless user experience.
+We do not access your browsing history, personal data, or any other sensitive information.

+Functionality is solely focused on enhancing the usability of the Chrome browser by allowing users to more efficiently organise window tabs using keyboard shortcuts.

+If you have any questions or concerns regarding the privacy policy or the extension's functionality, please feel free to contact us at [iamogbz/chrome-alt-tabs](https://github.com/iamogbz/chrome-alt-tabs).

+Thank you for using Chrome Alt Tabs extension!

+See [privacy policy](https://github.com/iamogbz/chrome-alt-tabs/blob/master/PRIVACY.md) for updated details including the revision date!

 ## Extras

 Combine with the following extensions, for the ultimate chrome tab control: